andrewnessinjim/blog/_posts/2019-02-10-hello-world-mongo.md

   You should now be able to access the URL exposed by the application in this URL: [http://localhost:8080/myresource](http://localhost:8080/myresource).
 But this time you should see the message you inserted in MongoDB.

+## Step 4: Prepare The Application for Heroku
+Now let's get back to the files  we saw earlier:

+    │   pom.xml
+    │   Procfile
+    │   system.properties

+The `ProcFile` tells Heroku how to run your application.
+This file will have the same java command that we have been using to run the application so far.
+The `pom.xml` file is configured to dump all your application dependencies into a directory called `dependency` under `target`.
+Heroku makes the `target` directory available when the commands in `ProcFile` are executed.
+Hence, we're able to mention subdirectories of `target` folder as java classpaths.
+You need not change any of this.
+However, ensure that the JDK version configured in your `system.properties` file is `1.8`:

+	java.runtime.version=1.8

+This is essential to connect to MongoDB free tier instance.
 ## References
 * [Heroku's official "Getting Started on Heroku with Java" tutorial][2]
 * [Jersey's official "Creating a Web Application that can be deployed on Heroku" tutorial][3]